-Mr. Nordstrom's positions of increasing responsibility with the Company over more than 30 years, including diverse executive and operational roles, give him a customercentric perspective in retailing and supporting the business of the Company.
+Mr. Nordstrom's positions of increasing responsibility with the Company over more than 35 years, including diverse executive and operational roles, give him a customer-centric perspective in retailing and supporting the business of the Company.

 (a) Blake, Erik and Peter Nordstrom are brothers, great grandsons of the Company's founder and the second cousins of James F. Nordstrom, Jr., an Executive Vice President of the Company.
+Erik and Peter Nordstrom's biographical information is on the following page.